amanxsays/Sluice/README.md

 - **Recurring schedules.** Cron-expression-driven job templates that spawn fresh executions on a real, computed schedule (via [cron-utils](https://github.com/jmrozanec/cron-utils)), independent of whether any individual spawned job succeeds or fails.
 - **Autonomous worker pool.** A configurable number of background workers claim and process jobs continuously — started automatically when the app boots, no manual triggering.
 - **Rate-limit-aware execution.** A real job handler makes actual HTTP calls to an upstream service; on a 429, it reads the response's own `Retry-After` header and uses that exact value as the backoff — not a guessed exponential delay.
+- **Live observability.** Every `Worker` outcome and job-processing duration is recorded via Micrometer, exposed over HTTP by Spring Boot Actuator, scraped by Prometheus every 5 seconds, and visualized in a real Grafana dashboard — not a mockup of one.
+- **Continuous integration.** The full test suite — including real Testcontainers-backed Postgres tests — runs automatically via GitHub Actions on every push.
-- **One-command deployment.** The full stack (Postgres, the API + workers, and a mock upstream service) runs via a single `docker compose up --build`, built from source via multi-stage Dockerfiles.
+- **One-command deployment.** The full stack (Postgres, the API + workers, a mock upstream service, Prometheus, and Grafana) runs via a single `docker compose up --build`, built from source via multi-stage Dockerfiles.
 - **Measured, not assumed, performance.** A benchmark harness scales workers 1→8 against the mock upstream and records real throughput/p95 latency — see [results](#benchmark-results).
 - **HTTP API** to enqueue jobs (`POST /jobs`).